Creodonta: Size

-Creodonts ranged in size from the size of a small cat to the 800 kg Sarkastodon, however this has been considered to possibly be an overestimate.
-Its dimensions were described as 50% greater than the Patriofelis to which it bore many similarities.
-Other large creodonts include Megistotherium, Hyainailouros, and Simbakubwa.
-The largest North American hyaenodonta, as well as creodont, was Hemipsalodon, which could’ve weighed 430-760 kg.
+Creodonts ranged in size from the size of a small cat to Sarkastodon and the large hyainailourines.
+Its dimensions were described as 50% greater than the Patriofelis to which it bore many similarities, one study estimated that it could’ve weighed 800 kg, although it may have been an overestimate.
+The large hyainailourines were presented by Megistotherium, Hyainailouros, and Simbakubwa.
+The largest North American creodont, was Hemipsalodon grandis, which could’ve weighed 430-760 kg.

 The larger oxyaenids, however, were not known until late in the Paleocene which saw a radiation of oxyaenids, such as the puma-sized Dipsalidictis and the probably bone-crushing scavenger Dipsalodon.
 On the other hand, the largest known hyaenodonts didn’t appear until the early Miocene.

 Certain creodonts (Arfia, Prolimnocyon and Palaeonictis) seem to have experienced the dwarfing phenomenon during the Paleocene-Eocene Thermal Maximum seen in other mammal genera.
 A proposed explanation for this phenomenon is that the increased carbon dioxide levels in the atmosphere directly affected carnivores through increased temperature and aridity and also indirectly affected them by reducing the size of their herbivorous prey through the same selective pressures.

 Biology

 Diet and feeding

 Early creodonts (both oxyaenids and hyaenodontids) displayed the tribosphenic molars common for basal therians.
 Small forms had somewhat strong postmetacrista-metastellar crests suggesting that they were probably opportunistic feeders, eating such things as eggs, birds, small mammals, insects and possibly plant matter as well, possibly like extant viverrids.
 Larger forms had greater shearing capacity and the capacity increased over time.
 Arfia, one of the most common carnivorous mammals in early Eocene North America, developed a more open trigonid on M3 over the course of the Early Eocene, increasing the shearing ability of the carnassials.
 A similar development can be seen by comparing Oxyaena, Prototomus and Limnocyon with the smaller, more generalized feeders among the creodonts.
-However, however some of the last oxyaenids, such as Patriofelis and Machaeroidinae, showed adaptations towards hypercarnivory.
+Interestingly, some of the last oxyaenids, such as Patriofelis and Machaeroidinae, showed adaptations towards hypercarnivory.
 Similarly, some of the youngest hyaenodonts in the Miocene, have shown extreme specialization towards hypercarnivory.